College, Career and Financial Aid Planning

 CEEB Code 390065

 Wissahickon High School uses Scoir to help guide students in the post-secondary planning process.
 To gain the most up-to-date information related to college/career planning, students should visit their Scoir account.

 All Wissahickon students have access to their own unique Scoir log-on.
 Student accounts use their WSD email address.
 Parents can set up their own account by contacting Stacy Anderson.

 Standardized Testing for College (SAT/ACT/Subject Tests)

-Many colleges and post-secondary institutions will require some form of standardized testing as part of the application for admission.
+Some colleges and post-secondary institutions will require standardized testing as part of the application for admission.
 These tests are typically taken during junior year and timing is advised based on a student’s course selection.
 Parents and students should consult with their counselor or Ms. Anderson to develop an appropriate testing plan.

 NCAA Eligibility Center